KERIN ALFARO

 Evidence for the performance benefits of guided training methods.
 In K. H. Silber, & R. Foshay, (Eds.), Handbook of training and

 improving workplace performance, Volume I: Instructional design and training delivery.
+Washington, DC: International Society for

 Performance Improvement